 All this to say that church culture is created by people who spend most of their time living in secular culture—and secular culture has the same hypocritical, self-contradictory approach to God’s design as all unbelievers (cf. Romans 1:21, 28, 32).
-So when we assess the kinds of questions that would evince outrage in our secular culture—whether women may preach, or bear the sword, or what their role is in the home, etc.—we cannot ignore our secular conditioning, our inherited deficiencies and insecurities, as if they were irrelevant to interpreting Scripture.
+So when we assess the kinds of questions that would evince outrage in our secular culture—whether women may preach, or bear the sword, or what their place is in the home, etc.—we cannot ignore our secular conditioning, our inherited deficiencies and insecurities, as if they were irrelevant to interpreting Scripture.

 If (when) we do, we’ll think that it’s perfectly reasonable to demand unnatural levels of meaning from the specific texts we examine, meanhile missing the whole shape of sexual theology behind them.
 This is exactly what got us into our current predicament, where evangelical leaders just can’t find a prooftext against X, Y and Z abominations, and so they just can’t figure out how to condemn them.